Add a Message to the Login and Lock Screen in Mac OS X

 Note that for the lock screen message to be displayed you also must have the ‘Require password’ feature turned on in the Security panel, then:

-- Open up System Preferences and click on the “Security & Privacy” icon
+- Open up System Preferences from the Apple menu and click on the “Security & Privacy” settings panel

 - Select the “General” tab and then click the little lock icon in the lower left corner of the window, enter the admin password when asked